whaatt/Untitled/README.md

 - Also, thanks to Kevin Kwok of Protobowl.com for giving me questions.

 ### Notes
 - Yeah, this is pretty crude.
+I'll expand it eventually.
-- I'll expand it eventually.
+- I need a good name for this.
+Suggestions welcome.
 - See demo at skalon.com/untitled.